- 11+ Tuition

-No. All members of our team are qualified and experienced primary teachers.
+No. All of our 11 Plus tutors are qualified and experienced primary teachers.

-Our classes are limited to between eight and ten pupils (nearly half the size of most independent school classes).
+Our classes are limited to ten pupils (nearly half the size of most independent school classes).
 This ensures that our pupils receive valuable one-to-one attention with the teacher.

 We incorporate educational games and activities so that children enjoy their lessons and remain engaged throughout.